paularmstrong/onerepo/docs/src/pages/docs/contributing/cli.md

 ### `one tsc`

+Aliases: `typescript`, `typecheck`

 Run typescript checking across workspaces

 ```sh
 one tsc [options]
 ```

+Checks for the existence of `tsconfig.json` file and batches running `tsc --noEmit` in each workspace.

 | Option               | Type      | Description                                                                                 | Required |
 | -------------------- | --------- | ------------------------------------------------------------------------------------------- | -------- |